peterrentz/peterrentz/README.md

 ### Hi there 👋

-🔭 I’m currently a Principal Product Designer at The Times
+🔭 I’m currently a Principal Product Designer at The Times.

 🌱 I’m currently reading Paradise Bronx: The Life and Times of New York's Greatest Borough by Ian Frazier

-🧰 I want to learn Svelte but probably should just draw more.
+🧰 I want to learn Svelte.

 ⚡ Fun fact: I have a physics degree but wish i studied history or writing.